Dance of Knives Rogue Leveling Guide

 Getting Started

-To start off we have to put points into Basic Skills to unlock the other sections.
-Blade Shift is our choice because it has a fast attack animation, high lucky hit chance and it's damage boost when using it after casting another ability.
-This is quite useful if you ran out of Charges with Dance of Knives.
+At the start, we have to put points into Basic Skills to unlock the other sections.
+For this build, this is inconsequential, so we put 2 points into Blade Shift to move further down on the skill tree.
+You only use this very early on if you run out of Dance of Knives charges.
 We pick up one point in Sturdy and three in Stutter Step to boost our Movement Speed.

-Movement Speed is especially important to sustain our Dance of Knives Charges through the Enhanced Dance of Knives upgrade.
-30 meters is around 1 and a half screens worth of distance.
-You need around 190% Movement Speed to keep spinning indefinitely.
+Movement Speed is vital to sustain our Dance of Knives Charges through the Enhanced Dance of Knives upgrade.
+34 meters in-game is roughly one and a half screens' worth of distance.
+You need around 160% Movement Speed to spin indefinitely.
 Focus on reaching it as soon as you can through various buffs and passives.

 Essentials